 The Arizona Snowbowl does not allow sledding.
 But it’s great for skiing!
 (We’ve also popped up here for snow photos.)
 Other great skiing options are the Arizona Nordic Village and Mormon Lake Lodge.
 Elk Ridge Ski and Outdoor Recreation Area near Williams offers skiing and tubing.
 There’s also lodging options at a couple of these locations.

 For two casual spots for sledding, look up Crowley Pit and Wing Hill, both north of the Snowbowl.
 Casual in this sense means there may not be bathrooms available, or lodges for little ones to take a break and warm up.
 These places may or may not be open in 2021.
+And of course, any park will have great play space after a snowfall!

 This page on the City of Flagstaff website is a MUST READ.
 It has more information about snow options, including where you can and can’t park.
 Need more ideas of things to do near Flagstaff and Williams?
 We’ve got you covered with these blog posts.